kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

 `MeshGateway` at this moment is not namespace-scoped.
 It can change in the future with the [MeshBuiltinGateway resource](https://github.com/kumahq/kuma/issues/10014).

+We decide that we won't allow creating Mesh*Routes in custom namespace.
+Mesh Operator should be responsible for deciding which traffic should enter the Mesh, and create route in system namespace.

-For policies in custom namespaces, we've decided that we would allow targeting `MeshGateway` in topLevel targetRef in `MeshHTTPRoute` and `MeshTCPRoute`, and policies that configures only Envoy clusters (policies that allows configuring: `to[].targetRef.kind: MeshService` like `MeshCircuitBreaker`).
+For policies in custom namespaces, we've decided that we would allow targeting `MeshGateway` in topLevel targetRef only in policies that configures only Envoy clusters (policies that allows configuring: `to[].targetRef.kind: MeshService` like `MeshCircuitBreaker`).

 For other policies we would allow referencing Mesh*Routes that reference `MeshGateway` in topLevel targetRef.

 #### Examples